Pranali0315/AI-Podcast-Summarizer/README.md

 # 🎧 AI-Podcast Summarizer

-**AI-Podcast Summarizer** is an open-source tool designed to generate clean and concise summaries from podcast audio.
-By processing uploaded audio files using state-of-the-art AI models, it helps users quickly understand the key points of long-form podcast content without listening to the entire episode.
+**AI-Podcast Summarizer** is an open-source tool designed to generate clean and concise summaries from podcast.
+By processing uploaded links using state-of-the-art AI models, it helps users quickly understand the key points of long-form podcast content without listening to the entire episode.

 ## 🚀 Project Overview